Stephen Hudson: Life and career

 Schiff's novels are now almost entirely forgotten; but his and his wife's significance as key figures of early Modernism, both as friends and facilitators to several major artists and writers, has recently been reassessed by Stephen Klaidman in a joint biography of the couple, Sydney and Violet: Their Life with T.S.
 Eliot, Proust, Joyce and the Excruciatingly Irascible Wyndham Lewis (2013).

 Family

 Schiff's siblings included a brother, Ernest Schiff, and three sisters: Marie (Baroness de Marwicz, died 1948), Rose Georgette (1874–1962, wife of Evelyn Morley), and Edith (Countess Gautier-Vignal, stepmother of the novelist Louis Gautier-Vignal).

-Violet's father was Samuel Beddington née Moses, a wealthy wool merchant and property investor.
+Schiff's second wife Violet's father was Samuel Beddington né Moses, a wealthy wool merchant and property investor.
 Her sisters were the British novelist Ada Leverson (Oscar Wilde's beloved "Sphinx"), and Sybil Seligman (1868–1936), a mistress of Giacomo Puccini.